-Promising progress was made in 2013 with a number of phase III assets progressing to regulatory filing by year's end.
+Promising progress was made in 2013 with a number of Phase III assets progressing to regulatory filing by year's end.

-Files were submitted in the USA and Europe for albiglutide, a treatment for type 2 diabetes, a single tablet combination of Tivicay and ViiV's Kivexa for the treatment of HIV, Arzerra as a first line treatment for chronic lymphocytic leukemia (CLL) and umeclidinium, the longacting muscuranic antagonist component of Anoro, for COPD.
+Files were submitted in the USA and Europe for albiglutide, a treatment for type 2 diabetes, a single tablet combination of Tivicay and ViiV's Kivexa for the treatment of HIV, Arzerra as a first line treatment for chronic lymphocytic leukemia (CLL) and umedidinium, the long-acting muscuranic antagonist component of Anoro, for COPD.

-In the USA we filed fluticasone fuorate. the steroid component of Relvar/Breo, as a monotherapy in asthma and in Europe submitted Votrient for ovarian cancer.
+In the USA we filed fluticasone fuorate, the steroid component of Breo/Relvar, as a monotherapy in asthma and in Europe submitted Votrient for ovarian cancer.

-We expect regulatory decisions in Europe in 2014 on Anoro Ellipta, Incruse, Mekinist and Mekinist/Tafinlar combination use.
+We also expect regulatory decisions in Europe in 2014 on Anoro Ellipta, Incruse, Mekinist and Mekinist/Tafinlar combination use.